Hema Malini: Artistry and legacy

 Malini is considered among the finest actresses of Hindi cinema and is regarded for her range of roles, her dance, beauty and her styling.
-During the 1970s and early 1980s, she was among the highest paid actress.
-She appeared in Box Office Indias "Top Actress" list 16 times, from 1970 to 1985 and topped the list 11 times (1972-1979, 1981-1983).
+During the 1970s and early 1980s, she was among the highest paid actress.She was placed 1st in its "All TimeTop Actresses" list and she topped its top actresses list from 1968 to 1990.She appeared in Box Office Indias "Top Actress" list 16 times, from 1970 to 1985 and topped the list 11 times (1972-1979, 1981-1983).
 Rediff.com placed Malini in their "Bollywood's Best Actresses of all time" list.
 In 2022, Malini was also placed in Outlook Indias "75 Best Bollywood Actresses" list.
 Filmfare included Malini's performances in Seeta Aur Geeta and Sholay at 46th and 41st place respectively, in its list of Bollywood's "80 Iconic Performances".

 Malini was known as among the style icons of the 70s, with funky polka dot blouses as her style statement.
 She was placed in Times of Indias "50 Beautiful Faces" list.
 Malini has been cited in the media as the "Dream Girl" of Bollywood.
 Bindu Batra of India Today noted, "Her rise was ascribed partly to her youth and largely to her cultivated resemblance to Vyjayanthimala."
 Rachit Gupta of Filmfare feels her "dominance was unprecedented" and said, "Malini defined everything that the Dream Girl tag stood for.
 She could dance, act, emote with equal ease."
 Rajeev Masand termed her the "radiant superstar".
 Dinesh Raheja of Rediff.com praised her "takes-your-eyes-prisoner beauty" and "tinkling laugh" and noted, "Hema was never in danger of being mistaken for a thespian.
 But for sheer screen presence, she was hard to beat."